Aditya-NeuralNetNinja/docosphere/README.md

    - Example: "Explain the concept of revenue deficit and fiscal deficit in the context of the Union Budget of India."

 3. **Hybrid Questions**:
-   - Answerable through either the LLM's intrinsic knowledge or the uploaded document.
+   - Answerable through either the LLM's intrinsic knowledge or the uploaded document, but was answered using LLM's intrinsic knowledge, to avoid unnecessary database calls.
    - Example: "What happened to India’s merchandise trade deficit in FY24?"

 ### Test Questions File